AyloSrd/reactplayground/README.md

 - The bundler will automatically import from _esm.sh_, and is therefore subject to any limitations coming from the CDN (e.g. some dependencies cannot be imported)
 - You can only open `.jsx`, `.js`, `.css` tabs.
 Additionally, you can style your components with CSS in js libraries, such as styled-components
 - Only JS/JSX third-party libraries can be imported (no CSS @import).
-However, most CSS-in-JS libraries, like styled-components workwork normally.
+However, most CSS-in-JS libraries, like styled-components work normally.

 ## Technologies used